ETHZ-IT-SeC/telegram2mm/README.md

 ### Not implemented

-- Support for emoji reactions (due to [emoji reactions are missing in JSON exports](https://github.com/telegramdesktop/tdesktop/issues/16890).
+- Support for emoji reactions—due to [emoji reactions are missing in JSON exports](https://github.com/telegramdesktop/tdesktop/issues/16890).
 - Support for importing Telegram Personal Chats into Mattermost Direct Channels.